sjwedlund/NYC_Citibike_Challenge/README.md

 ## Overview of the Analysis

-The purpose of this analysis is to present investors with a bike trip analysis of NYC Citibikes to show that a bike-sharing program in Des Moines is a solid business proposal.
+The purpose of this analysis is to present investors with a bike trip analysis of NYC Citibikes to help them decide whether to start a bike-sharing program in Des Moines.

 ## Results